n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

     consonant in the syllable).
 This rule is synonymous with the `REPH_MODE_IMPLICIT` characteristic mentioned earlier.

-  - "Ra,Halant" sequences that occur elsewhere in the syllable may take on the below-base form "Raphala."
+  - A pre-base or post-base "Ra" that occurs elsewhere in the syllable may take on the below-base form "Raphala."

 "Reph" and "Raphala" characters must be reordered after the